TL-System/plato/docs/development.md

 ### Models

-Each model is created by subclassing the `Model` abstract base class in `models/base.py`.
-This base class is a valid PyTorch `nn.Module` with several additional abstract methods that support other functionality throughout the framework.
-In particular, any subclass must have static methods to determine whether a string model name (e.g., `cifar_resnet_18`) is valid and to create a model object from a string name, a number of outputs, and an initializer.

-The external interface of this module is contained in `models/registry.py`.
-Just like `datasets/registry.py`, there is a list of all existing models in the framework so that they can be discovered and loaded.
-The registry similarly contains a `get()` function that returns the corresponding `Model` as specified.
+A model class can be arbitrarily defined, as long as it implements a method called `get_model()`, which returns an instance of the model.
+Just like `datasources/registry.py`, there is also a list of provided models in Plato they can be discovered and loaded.
+The registry similarly contains a `get()` function that returns a `Model` instance corresponding to the name of the model in the configuration file.

 ## Extending Plato with new federated learning algorithms